 Juxtaposed between new high rises and the ferry launch in Bangkok, you can find reminders of the old colonial presence, such as the historic East Asiatic Company headquarters.

-Out on the Chao Phraya River, dragon boats share the waterway with modern ferries.
+Took a local commuter boat on the Chao Phraya River where dragon boats share the waterway with modern ferries.

 And long-tail boats transporting goods are seen passing famous sites such as Watt Arun.